dennmart/wkcheck/README.md

 ## Usage

-Once the API Key is saved, simply run `wkcheck` to see how many lessons and reviews you have pending in WaniKani.
+Once the API Key is saved, you can check fetch different types of information from your WaniKani account (run `wkcheck` to see the different options).

+### Current study queue

+Displays how many new lessons and current reviews you have pending.

 ```
-$ wkcheck
+$ wkcheck -q
 You have no lessons pending.
 You have 93 reviews pending.
 ```